Douglas Fine, Assistant Commissioner

 The Office of Planning and Program Support

-The Office of Planning and Program Support is the administrative backbone of BRP, providing specialized comprehensive fiscal and budget management of state and federal funds, grants, bonds and trust accounts that support BRP programs, analyzing environmental data to measure the effectiveness of the bureau's initiatives and programs, and providing a range of administrative services to the bureau.
+The Office of Planning and Program Support is the administrative backbone of BWR, providing specialized comprehensive fiscal and budget management of state and federal funds, grants, bonds and trust accounts that support BWR programs, analyzing environmental data to measure the effectiveness of the bureau's initiatives and programs, and providing a range of administrative services to the bureau.
 The Office of Planning and Program Support also provides support regarding program management; planning and analysis; information systems; and coordination of issues that cross Bureau, Division and Department boundaries.